 Excretory System Definition

-The excretory system consists of the organs that remove metabolic wastes from the body.
-In humans, this includes the removal of liquid nitrogenous waste in the form of urine, and solid wastes especially from the breakdown of hemoglobin.
-The removal of urine is accomplished by the urinary tract, while solid wastes are expelled through egestion from the large intestine.
+The excretory system consists of organs which remove metabolic wastes and toxins from the body.
+In humans, this includes the removal of urea from the bloodstream and other wastes produced by the body.
+The removal of urea happens in the kidneys, while solid wastes are expelled from the large intestine.

 The excretory system functions as the bulwark and balance to the digestive system.
 While we consume food and drink to nourish the body and provide energy, the excretory system ensures that homeostasis is maintained, irrespective of changes to the nutritive value of food.